-But I think, with its regulatory obligations and good industry practice in mind, Options ought to have done more at the outset of its relationship with Caledonian and didn't, in any event, draw fair and reasonable conclusions from the information available to it by the time of Mr S' application and by the time of the subsequent investments.
+But I think, with its regulatory obligations and good industry practice in mind, Options ought to have done more at the outset of its relationship with Caledonian and didn't, in any event, draw fair and reasonable conclusions from the information available to it by the time of Mr S' application.
 Had Options done more at the outset and/or drawn fair and reasonable conclusions from what it knew, it ought in my view to have concluded that it shouldn't accept Mr S' application from Caledonian.